 Further support for the milieu intérieur theory was provided by Antoine Béchamp (1816-1908).
 He studied sterile living red blood corpuscles under a powerful microscope and observed that acidifying the preparation encouraged the spontaneous development of pathogens.
 This groundbreaking research paved the way for the concept of alkalising the biological terrain in the management of chronic illnesses and cancer.
 His finding was subsequently confirmed through dark ground microscopy.
-While the concept of alkalising the biological terrain is well known to practitioners of integrative medicine, it is overlooked in standard conventional medicine.
+While the concept of alkalising the biological terrain is well known to practitioners of integrative naturopathic medicine, it is disregarded in standard conventional medicine.

 GENERAL ADAPTATION SYNDROME

 During the 1930’s, Hans Selye, a Hungarian doctor, working in Montreal, Canada, carried out research on animals.
 He showed that all disease is caused by stress.
 Because English was not his first language, he incorrectly used the word (mechanical) ‘stress’ instead of the more correct word ‘strain’.
 His work was so groundbreaking that the word ‘stress’ actually meaning ‘biological strain’ has long been in common usage.

 He presented his General Adaptation Syndrome (GAS) in 1936 (4).
 This research showed that all chronic illness results from exposure to any type of stress, which could be psychological (e.g. bereavement, loneliness, anxiety), physical (e.g. over exposure to the sun, electromagnetic field radiation, heat, cold, malnutrition etc.), or chemical (e.g. asbestos, mercury, cadmium, nicotine etc.).

 Selye showed that the physiology of exposure to stress involves an output of neuroendocrine hormones in the brain (adrenocortical trophic hormone and beta endorphin) and of corticosteroids from the adrenal cortex.
 In health, these stress hormones reduce pain and inflammation and prepare the body for enhanced mental and physical activity.
 The stress response involves a rise in blood pressure to pump extra oxygen into the brain and muscles, and a rise in blood sugar to provide extra energy.
 There is also a physiological release of cholesterol into the bloodstream to enable biosynthesis of extra anti-inflammatory adrenal corticosteroids.

 The General Adaptation Syndrome (GAS) describes a three-phase response to exposure to stress.